prakashmadhu0702-eng/Sales-Dashboard-by-Tableau-/README.md

 - Profit
 - Quantity

-## Dashboard Preview
-(Add a screenshot of your Tableau dashboard here)

 ## Project Outcome
 This dashboard helps users quickly analyze sales performance and identify important business insights using interactive visualizations.